Back to People

 2025Age 144

-In March 2025 a gable-end mural featuring Fleming's portrait was unveiled in Darvel by artist Rogue One.
+A gable-end mural portrait of Fleming was unveiled in Darvel in March 2025 by artist Rogue One.

 Confidence